Open Houses: Saturdays April 28th and May 17th 11-1pm

 August 4th-7th

-Each day will begin with some time to add to our undersea mural depicting the layers of the ocean as wel head deeper and deeper
+Each day will begin with some time to add to our undersea mural depicting the layers of the ocean as wel head deeper and deeper.
+We’ll make full use of our beach access this week with seine nets and crabbing opportunities.

-Monday: Taking advantage of the low tide, we’ll also do some crab hunting today, as it will be low tide as well as some beach combing.
-Then build a coral reef terrarium using colorful clay and gravel as well as our beach findings.
+Monday: We’ll build a coral reef terrarium using colorful clay and gravel as well as our beach findings.

 Tuesday: We’ll dscover sharks and map out the shortest to the larget.
 We’ll dig for shark teeth and make a model of a megalodon tooth!
 Then we’ll dive deeper to make an angler fish model complete with a cricuit to light it up.